FHA Loans Closing Cost

 Home inspection fees up to $200

-Lastly, conventional loans often require borrowers to purchase Private Mortgage Insurance if they are not able to make at least a 20% down payment.
+Lastly, conventional options often require borrowers to purchase Private Mortgage Insurance if they are not able to make at least a 20% down payment.
 FHA loans require an up front Mortgage Insurance Premium and an annual Mortgage Insurance Premium (MIP).

 FHA Loan Requirements